BradleyCodeU/bradleycodeu.github.io/_apcsa/201_boolean_expressions/U03aCBWarmup1/instructions.md

 Complete the problems in the third column: sumDouble, makes10, notString, front3, front22, in1020, delDel, intMax, max1020, endUp.

-When finished, click the done link in the top-right corned and <u>turn in the URL of your Done page</u>.
+When finished, click the done link in the top-right corner and <u>turn in the URL of your Done page</u>.

 ![Coding Bat with the third column completed](https://bradleycodeu.github.io/apcsa/201_boolean_expressions/U03aCBWarmup1/cb02.png)